ForNeVeR/Generaptor/README.md

 ### Command-Line Arguments
 Generaptor supports the following command-line arguments:
 - no arguments or `generate` — (re-)generate the workflow files in the `.github/workflows` folder, relatively to the current directory;
+- `verify` — read the current workflows form `.github/workflows` and compare them with the script contents.
+If any are different, print diagnostic message and exit with non-zero exit code.
 - `regenerate [path to fsx file]` — generate the `.fsx` script file from the `.yml` workflows in the repository (the `.github/workflows` folder, relative to the current directory).

 ### Automatic Version Extraction